State Government Activity Centres

 • six storeys in a ‘core’ area close to Chadstone shopping centre

-• three-six storeys within the 800m ‘walkable catchment’ of Chadstone Shopping Centre.
+• three to six storeys within the 800m ‘walkable catchment’ of Chadstone Shopping Centre.

 Updated controls were introduced into the Stonnington Planning Scheme on 10 April 2025 through Planning Scheme Amendment GC252.
 On 16 September 2024, Council endorsed a submission(PDF, 550KB) to the State Government Chadstone Activity Centre Plan outlining our position and concerns in relation to the pilot.